Bastia: Geography

-Located in the North-East of Corsica at the base of the Cap Corse, between the sea and the mountain, Bastia is the principal port of the island.
-The city is located 35 km away from the northern tip of the Cap Corse, 50 km west from Elba, an Italian island, and 90 km away from continental Italy which can be seen a few days per year when visibility is excellent.
+Located in the northeast of Corsica at the base of the Cap Corse, between the sea and the mountain, Bastia is the principal port of the island.
+The city is 35 km from the northern tip of the Cap Corse, 50 km west from Elba, an Italian island, and 90 km away from continental Italy which can be seen a few days per year when visibility is excellent.